Bira/octopus-carnival/_drafts/harpies.md

 {:/nomarkdown}

-This is the third post of a series converting Dragon's Dogma enemies to **GURPS**.
+This is the fifth post of a series converting Dragon's Dogma enemies to **GURPS**.
 Previous posts can be found below:

 - [Humans][1]